-In 2012, Hanauer architected a team that advanced to the Western Conference Championship for the first time in club history.
-Sounders FC also became just third team in the 99-year history of the tournament to win three consecutive Lamar Hunt U.S. Open Cup championships (2009, 2010, 2011), and just the second to qualify for four consecutive finals (2009, 2010, 2011, 2012).
-This success helped Hanauer be retained as the team’s general manager in the first-ever fan vote in American professional sports history.
+Sounders FC has carried that success internationally, becoming the first MLS team to eliminate a Mexican club from CONCACAF Champions League play, and the club is one of just four MLS teams to advance to the semifinals of the tournament.
+Seattle is also the first team to qualify for the CONCACAF Champions League in each of its first three years, including two-straight quarterfinal appearances (2011-12, 2012-13).
+Under Hanauer, Sounders FC became just the third team in the 99-year history of the Lamar Hunt U.S. Open Cup to win three consecutive championships (2009, 2010, 2011), and just the second to qualify for four consecutive finals (2009, 2010, 2011, 2012).
+This success helped Hanauer be retained as the team’s General Manager in the first-ever fan vote in American professional sports history.
 A total of 13,755 votes were submitted during the two-month window and he received 96.3- percent of the votes for retention.
 Hanauer was also honored as the 2012 Executive of the Year at the 78th MTR Western Sports Star of the Year Awards, given to an individual for contributions to the success of the regional sports industry.

+Hanauer has not only guided Seattle to success on the field, but he is largely responsible for the club’s off the field achievements as well.
+Sounders FC topped its own year-over-year MLS attendance record for five consecutive seasons, averaging 44,038 in 2013, over 20,000 more than the next closest team.
+Seattle hosted the second-largest crowd for a standalone MLS match when 67,385 packed CenturyLink Field for a Cascadia Cup game against Portland that same year.
 Since 2001, Hanauer has been associated with the highest level of soccer played in Seattle.
-He first joined the ownership group of the Sounders franchise in the United Soccer League’s First Division, and later became majority shareholder and general manager.
+He first joined the ownership group of the Sounders franchise in the United Soccer League’s First Division, and later became Majority Shareholder and General Manager.
 His first season in that role, 2002, was rewarded with Seattle going 23-4-1 — the second-best record in league history.
 From 2004-07, the Sounders played in the USL-1 championship game three times, winning twice (2005, 2007) and also taking a Commissioner’s Cup (best record) in 2007.